emiliasato/ecommerce-analysis/README.md

 <img src='img/financial_metrics.png' width='900'>

-Total Revenue is around **2.8M BRL** - well diversified with around half from subscription and around half from sales
+Total Revenue is around **2.8M BRL** - well diversified with around half from subscription and around half from sales.

 Reptuation Costs are very damaging as it makes up of more than 76% of total costs currently, and drives risk of losing more customers in the future.